 Dust your work surface lightly with rice flour.
 Divide the dough into four and roll into sausages, about 2cm in diameter.
 With a sharp knife, cut into 2.5cm sections.

-You can either use these as they are, as little cushions, or roll them over a floured fork to make indentations.
+You can either use these as they are, as little cushions, or roll them over the back of a floured fork to make indentations.
 These ridges are supposed to help sauce adhere but honestly, I don’t think it makes much difference and unless you are deft and experienced, there’s a danger of over-working the dough.

 Bring a large pan of salted water to a boil and drop in the gnocchi in batches.
 Don’t overcrowd the pan.
 They’re about done when they bob to the surface, around three minutes.
 Give them another 20 seconds then taste one: it should be cooked through and not floury.
 Remove with a slotted spoon and drain well.